 - I understand that the CWP Souvenir Shop is out-of-bounds to school groups.

-- I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained in Step 4.
+- I will ensure that my students and my supervisory team understand the suggested method of animal-feeding and animal-touching as explained.

 The following extensive excursion information is provided by CWP, so that the teacher-in-charge can be completely prepared for their excursion.